BDC Hamburger Icon

 TipBottom line

-Motivate employees to learn by making training concise and fun while showing them how new knowledge and skills can make their jobs easier or prepare them for internal promotions.
+Motivate employees to learn by making training concise and fun while showing them how new knowledge and skills can make their jobs easier and prepare them for internal promotions.

 What is learning transfer?

-• Transfer from prior knowledge to learning: This is when a person has some experience or knowledge that touches on a subject and then takes a class or training program that goes into more depth.
+• Transfer from prior knowledge to learning: This is when a person has some experience or knowledge that touches on a subject and then takes a class or training program that goes deeper.

 • Transfer from old learning to new learning: This is when a person is familiar with a subject and is now brushing up on that knowledge due to new technology or developments in the field.